Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Pasold family were the brains behind Ladybird.
 They successfully signed up Woolworths as their first British outlet in the mid 1930s.

-Kiddies Wear from Ladybird - original artwork from the early days of the brand when Pasolds first moved the factory to EnglandThis page is one of a number in the Original Virtual Museum celebrating the heritage of the Pasold Family and Ladybird Clothing.
+Kiddies Wear from Ladybird - original artwork from the early days of the brand when Pasolds first moved the factory to EnglandThis page celebrates the heritage of the Pasold Family and Ladybird Clothing.
 Their vision helped establish the brand as a worldwide market leader, famous for its quality and good design.

-Pasold opened their first UK factory in Langley, on a green field site on the borders between Buckinghamshire and Berkshire in 1932.
+The Pasold family opened their first UK factory in Langley, on a green field site on the borders between Buckinghamshire and Berkshire in 1932.
 F.W.
 Woolworth was its first major customer, and enjoyed a strong partnership for many years, before buying the brand outright in 1999.
-Today both Ladybird and Woolworths are brands of Shop Direct Group.
+Today both Ladybird and Woolworths are brands of Very Group Ltd.

-You might expect that the first item would have been a children's garment, but actually it was a good line in Ladies' silk directoire knickers - these were a real bargain, selling for sixpence a pair.
+You might expect that the first item would have been a children's garment, but actually it was a good line in Ladies' silk directoire knickers - the price of sixpence a pair was unbeatable.

 Eric Pasold and London Agent A. C. Hurst stand in front of Ladybird's first company plane.